 With a firm grasp on the many different approaches to metaphors, let's take a look at some of them in action.

-Let's start with the world of literature.
+Let's start with the world of novels.

 Seize the Night, Dean Koontz: